For better stock investments, focus on these three principles

 The upside to stocks is that the returns can be pretty attractive.
 At least for a diversified portfolio.
 Some stocks will lose money, but others have the potential to make a lot of money.
 And with stocks, the downside is limited.
 You can only lose 100% (assuming an un-leveraged portfolio).
 The upside is unlimited.
 You can earn 2x, 5x, even 100x your money on an individual stock.

 This brings me back to my original thought experiment.
 The ideal investment is one that has all the security and predictability of a bond, with all the upside offered by stocks.
 Not coincidentally, this is similar to how Warren Buffett picks investments.
-He favors businesses that have a high likelihood of existing in 10 years.
+He favors businesses that have a high likelihood of remaining just as relevant in 10+ years as they are today.
 This is foundational, and I think for him, non-negotiable.

 Buffett often uses his investment in Coca-Cola to illustrate this point.
 It's a habit-forming product, and consumption is pretty steady from one year to the next.
 Too, Coke's brand is strong enough that it will probably maintain strong market share compared with other sodas.
 There aren't many scenarios in which he sees people giving up Coca-Cola.
 Buffett, of course, has a notorious sweet tooth, and is not particularly health conscious, so take his assessment with a grain of salt.
 Still, the example works.
 Coca-Cola will probably exist for many years, even if they have to pivot their product mix towards healthier options.